bbqsauce87/HyperliquidBot/README.md

 ## Order expiration

 Each order is tagged with a timestamp when placed.
-If an order remains open longer than `max_order_age` seconds (default: `60`), it will be cancelled on the next iteration of the main loop.
+If an order remains open longer than `max_order_age` seconds (default: `60`) **and** the mid price has moved at least `$500` away from the order's price, it will be cancelled on the next iteration of the main loop.

 ## Running tests